Astrid Hadad: Notable political cabaret performances

-Out of the production La Occisa or Luz, Levántate y Lucha, came Hadad's collaboration with the musical group that has accompanied her since, Los Tarzanes.
+Out of the production La Occisa or Luz, Levántate y Lucha came Hadad's collaboration with the musical group that has accompanied her since, Los Tarzanes.
 Together, they have created various performances (La Mujer Ladrina, Apocalipsis Ranchero, La Mujer del Golfo, etc.).
 In her Heavy Nopal show, Astrid makes use of iconic references, not just as scenery (the cactus, the rock, the pyramid, the tequila bottle), but also on her own body, becoming not only the stage, but also an altar.
 From the calla lilies to the extremely complex surprise-multi-purpose outfits to the innumerable ornaments, "rebozos", virgins of Guadalupe, guns, and common places in the essence of Mexico.
 Someone once described Astrid as a "walking museum of popular cultures."

 Pecadora is a comic show that has women as a central theme, using Mary Magdalene, sinner par excellence, as the leading thread.
 It is a show that aims at rescuing the passion from the dangers of extinction where it can be currently found.
 In it, Astrid retakes the spirit of the rumberas, the soul of the rancheras and the historical body of everything Mexican.
 Of course, all this seasoned with a loud wardrobe, where hearts, gigantic eyes, turquoise-blue dresses and an old lantern, among others, play before the eyes of the audience.

-In Sol y Sombra, taking as an excuse the novel Dr. Jekyll and Mr. Hyde, Astrid presents a show where, setting the forces of evil against those of goodness, she leads us to reflect on (through her sense of humor) our inner ghosts as well as on the joys of life.
-This show boasts a very colorful wardrobe and scenery, in which the use of "papel picado" is an important stage element. ("Papel picado" is a thin colored paper with different shapes cut out, used as a decoration on holidays in Mexico.)
-As for this show it requires an arch-shaped structure to hang from as part of the scenery and the show, it is somewhat bulky to carry.
+In Sol y Sombra, taking as an inspiration the novel Dr. Jekyll and Mr. Hyde, Astrid presents a show where, setting the forces of evil against those of goodness, she leads us to reflect on (through her sense of humor) our inner ghosts as well as on the joys of life.
+This show boasts a colorful wardrobe and scenery, in which the use of "papel picado" is an important stage element. ("Papel picado" is a thin colored paper with different shapes cut out, used as a decoration on holidays in Mexico.)
+This show requires an arch-shaped structure to hang from as part of the scenery and the show.
+It is somewhat bulky to carry.